Advice > Consulting

 How you solve each case is important, but your interviewers will also be evaluating how you COMMUNICATE your answers.
 It's important to speak in a structured way that makes it easy to clearly understand your points.

 To help you with this process, here is a broad list of consulting interview questions you can practice with.
 Practicing by yourself is a great way to get started, and can help you get more comfortable with the flow of a case interview.
 However, this type of practice won’t prepare you for realistic interview conditions.
+By yourself, you can’t simulate thinking on your feet or the pressure of performing in front of a stranger.
+Plus, there are no unexpected follow-up questions and no feedback.

 5. Differences for specialist roles